-I truly love working from home and can’t image going back to working a traditional job.
-Working from home though does have its challenges, I’m sharing some of the things that I have done over the last few years to help me get things done, stay focused and manage a demanding household.
+I truly love working from home and can’t imagine going back to working a traditional job.
+What others don’t talk about though is the challenges that come with working from home.
+I’m sharing some of the things that I have done over the last few years to help me get things done, stay focused, and manage a demanding household.

 Tip 1.
 Set a Schedule